mboot-github/python-whois/README.md

 # whois
 A Python package for retrieving WHOIS information of domains.
+This package will not support querying ip CIDR ranges or AS information

 ## Features
  * Python wrapper for Linux "whois" command.